kitttn/temptest/Quick-Start-Guide.md

 9. Connect the Jetson main USB port to the BDB.
 The main USB port is circled in green :
 ![Jetson TK1 Connectors](http://releases-ara-mdk.linaro.org/static/wiki-images/Ports.jpg)

 If you run into problems, disconnect the AP from the BDB, and return to step 2.
-A fallback if that fails to bring up the system is to remove power from the BDB1B and reapply power.
+A fallback if that fails to bring up the system is to remove power from the BDB and reapply power.
 This fallback typically requires that the J-Link GDB servers and the GDB clients be stopped and restarted as well.

 <br>
 ###SECTION 6.
 Verify operation